CICE-Consortium/Icepack/doc/source/user_guide/lg_protocols.rst

    | zbgc_frac  | optional |               | 1       | nbtrcr  | fraction of tracer in mobile phase                                                |
    +------------+----------+---------------+---------+---------+-----------------------------------------------------------------------------------+

+* NOTE the aero tracer indexing is a little more complicated depending which aero option is chosen.

 The nt\_ start index in a full tracer array is the start index associated with tracer relative to the number*count.
 The nlt\_ start index in a bgc array is the start index associated with the tracer relative to the number only and it generally contains only